immunefi-team/Bounty_Boosts/Alchemix/31555 - [SC - Low] RewardsDistributoramountToCompound - L The stal....md

 # `RewardsDistributor::amountToCompound()` - L118: The `staleThreshold` variable was accidentally left at a value suitable for testing phase only, which carries a very high risk of very stale prices being used.

-Submitted on Tue May 21 2024 02:32:49 GMT-0400 (Atlantic Standard Time) by @OxSCSamurai for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 08:32:49 UTC by @OxSCSamurai for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31555